AnotherKamila/bc-thesis/src/4-rules.md

 1. Find this AP's type, select its rules.
 2. Select rules with matching time specification.
-3. Select rules with this ID in the rule's expression.
+3. Select rules with this identity in the rule's identity expression.
 4. Select the (single) rule with the highest priority.

 This selects a single rule, which unambiguously allows or denies access.